Air Duct Cleaning

 Mold and antimicrobial coatings

-Mold can sometimes grow in air ducts and chimneys, causing health issues.
+Mold can sometimes grow in air ducts, causing health issues.
 KMS has cleaners and sanitizers necessary to eradicate the mold and restore your home to a healthy condition.
 We use only EPA‐registered and approved sanitizer and antimicrobial coatings.
 After the mold has been removed and the area has been completely disinfected, our trained technicians will apply an anti‐microbial, anti‐mold coating to the inside the air ducts to reduce the chances of the growth of mold.
 Due to the powerful chemicals used, the State of Minnesota requires anyone applying the sanitizer or coating be certified as a pesticide applicator.
 KMS technicians have this certification and have been rigorously trained in the proper application of the chemicals to ensure the correct amounts are used.

 Using our many years of experience, we can help return your heating and cooling appliances to a workable condition after a fire, flood, tornado or other disaster situation.
 We will, also, rigorously clean your air ducts after a kitchen fire or grill fire to remove the soot and smoke smells.
 We apply sealants to ensure the soot doesn’t re‐enter the home after cleaning and recoat it with anti‐microbial sealant to combat the smoke smell.
 For water damage, we remove any mold buildup in the ducts and apply the anti‐microbial sealant to reduce the chances of the mold growing back.